In a recent news by New Straits Times,

 “Retirement does not mean refraining totally from investing.
 Some people believe that they should not take any financial risks once they retire and as such, they liquidate all their investments in shares, unit trusts and properties and convert them into cash.

-What they probably do not realise is that by doing so, they are exposing themselves to even bigger risk – the risk of inflation.”
+What they probably do not realize is that by doing so, they are exposing themselves to even bigger risk – the risk of inflation.”

 Indeed, inflation is the greatest robber of wealth…